industdev/Naughty-Archiver-2000/README.md

 - Now you decide which extractor you want to have, in the dropdown select it and click insert extractor, a new tab will appear

 ### Save data & updates
-Data is stored in the same directory as na2000.exe, making it a portable program, in a folder called `saved`<br/>Please do not delete any file outside the saved folder, do not modify or occupy files in `external`<br/>To update download the new version and drag the saved folder in there, or drag the new version onto the existing one<br/>If you want you can just update gallery-dl by replacing the exe inside `external`
+Data is stored in the same directory as na2000.exe, making it a portable program, in a folder called `saved`<br/>Please do not delete any file outside the saved folder, do not modify or occupy files in `external`<br/>To update download the new version and drag the saved folder in there, or drag the new version onto the existing one<br/>If you want you can just update gallery-dl by replacing the exe inside `external`<br>
+Sensitive data is stored in `saved/cookies`, `saved/run`, share the saved folder only to people you trust, cookies give limited access to your accounts
 ### Arguments
 NA2000 can be called with the following arguments: